ManiMajd89/convolutional-spiking-neural-network/README.md

 # ⚡ Convolutional Spiking Neural Network (CSNN) using snnTorch

-This repository contains an implementation of a **Convolutional Spiking Neural Network (CSNN)** for MNIST digit classification using [snnTorch](https://github.com/jeshraghian/snntorch) and PyTorch.
-The model simulates biologically-inspired **Leaky Integrate-and-Fire (LIF)** neurons, processing input images over 100 time steps using surrogate gradient learning.
-It is built to emulate the temporal and sparse nature of neural computation, offering a foundation for neuromorphic and event-based vision systems.
+This repository provides a detailed implementation of a **Convolutional Spiking Neural Network (CSNN)** trained on the MNIST dataset using biologically-inspired **Leaky Integrate-and-Fire (LIF)** spiking neurons.
+Built with [snnTorch](https://github.com/jeshraghian/snntorch) and PyTorch, this project demonstrates how spiking neuron models can be trained using surrogate gradients and used effectively for image classification.

+Rather than computing outputs in a single forward pass like traditional deep networks, this model processes each input over **100 discrete time steps**, allowing neurons to integrate temporal input and emit binary spikes when membrane thresholds are crossed — mimicking biological computation in the brain.

+---

+## 🧠 Overview

+Spiking Neural Networks (SNNs) represent the third generation of neural networks.
+They leverage **temporal coding**, **event-based computation**, and **sparsity**, enabling energy-efficient and brain-like behavior.
+In this project, we develop and train a CSNN that processes inputs dynamically across time steps, using a temporal window and LIF neurons to accumulate input signals and generate spike outputs.

+Training is achieved using surrogate gradients, which approximate the non-differentiable step function in backpropagation.
+This approach makes SNNs compatible with GPU-based deep learning frameworks.

+---

-## 🧠 Model Architecture
+## 🏗️ Architecture

-This spiking neural network processes each input over multiple timesteps, allowing neurons to accumulate membrane potential and fire spikes when thresholds are crossed.
-The network includes two convolutional layers, each followed by max pooling and a LIF spiking layer, then two fully connected layers with spiking output.
+This CSNN is composed of stacked convolutional layers for spatial feature extraction, followed by fully connected layers for decision making.
+Each convolutional block is followed by a LIF spiking neuron layer, which processes the output across time steps.

+### 🔍 Layer-by-layer breakdown:

 ```
 Input: [1 x 28 x 28] grayscale image

-→ Conv2D(1, 32, 3x3, padding=1)        → 28x28
+→ Conv2D(1, 32, kernel_size=3, stride=1, padding=1)         → [32 x 28 x 28]
-→ MaxPool2D(2x2)                       → 14x14
+→ MaxPool2D(kernel_size=2)                                  → [32 x 14 x 14]
 → LIF Spiking Layer

-→ Conv2D(32, 64, 3x3, padding=1)       → 14x14
+→ Conv2D(32, 64, kernel_size=3, stride=1, padding=1)        → [64 x 14 x 14]
-→ MaxPool2D(2x2)                       → 7x7
+→ MaxPool2D(kernel_size=2)                                  → [64 x 7 x 7]
 → LIF Spiking Layer

-→ Flatten                              → 3136
+→ Flatten                                                    → [3136]
 → Linear(3136 → 512)
 → LIF Spiking Layer